aloetesting/aloe_django/docs/harvest.rst

     :maxdepth: 2

-The :command:`harvest` command exposed via Django's :command:`manage.py` and can be used to run Aloe tests under Django with the correct settings.
+The :command:`harvest` command exposed via Django's :command:`manage.py` can be used to run Aloe tests under Django with the correct settings.

 ``harvest`` accepts the same flags as ``nosetests`` and so these are not extensively documented here.